1982 Dutch Grand Prix

 The 1982 Dutch Grand Prix was a Formula One motor race held at Zandvoort on 3 July 1982.
-The race, contested over 72 laps, was the ninth race of the 1982 Formula One season and was won by Didier Pironi, driving a Ferrari, with Nelson Piquet second in a Brabham-BMW and Keke Rosberg third in a Williams-Ford.
+It was the ninth race of the 1982 Formula One World Championship.

+The 72-lap race was won by Frenchman Didier Pironi, driving a Ferrari, with Brazilian Nelson Piquet second in a Brabham-BMW and Finn Keke Rosberg third in a Williams-Ford.